Francescde/provesdeNivell/Task2/StringIsPermutation/README.md

 ## Decision

-Performance wise I think the second solution can be quicker than the first one with large strings.
+Performance-wise, I think that the second solution can be faster than the first one when there are large strings.

-This is because the sorting algorithm needs from n*(log n) comparisons to n**2 (where n is the size of the strings) and it has to sort two strings and then compare the results.
+The reason is that the sorting algorithm requires anywhere from n*(log n) comparisons to n^2 (where n is the size of the strings), and it requires prior sorting of two strings, followed by comparing the results.

-On the other hand the other algorithm it's lineal with just two loops of n words.
-And the comparations are smaller, as it groups the characters on the first loop.
-So the cost will be n+m (where n is the strings and m the number of distinct charecters)
+On the other hand, the second algorithm is not lineal with only two loops of n words.
+Moreover, there are less comparisons, because it groups the characters on the first loop.
+Therefore, the computational cost will be n+m (where n is the length of the strings and m the number of distinct charecters)

 #### 3. How to test the implementations